danylokravchenko/GeoYCSB/README.md

 * Blogpost about creating input from JSON file in YCSB
 * GeoYCSB paper with spatial benchmark for MongoDB and Couchbase
 * MongoDB fork of YCSB with updates for Mongo 6
 * This repository: adjustment (modernizing) and rewriting parts of GeoYCSB.
-ArangoDB support
+ArangoDB & PolyphenyDB support.

 Links